 Taking a look at the exact offerings of each agent can help you decide which option best suits your needs.

-[popup-modal text=“Reach out to a top agent“] to get the best of both worlds — a full-service agent local to California at a flat rate with no hidden fees.
+“Reach to get the best of both worlds — a full-service agent local to California at a flat rate with no hidden fees.

 Here’s more about flat-fee agents and some other options available in the state.